dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

   * DONE Call the C function from Java
   * DONE From Java, read an entire directory
   * DONE Create a `free` helper function for the file_data struct
-  * Allow user to enter a directory path as a commandline argument.
+  * DONE Allow user to enter a directory path as a commandline argument.
 This is the 'read' command.
+  * Showcase the memory issue.
   * Offer a 'read-safe' command which actually frees the memory
   * (stretch) Can a Java program see how much memory (including non-JVM) memory is used?
 * [ ] Defect.
 My program is not counting the same bytes as `dust`.
 Not sure why yet.